Textualize/rich/docs/source/progress.rst

         data = json.load(file)
     print(data)

-If you already have a file object, you can call :func:`~rich.progress.wrap_file` which returns a context manager that wraps your file so that it generates a progress bar.
+If you already have a file object, you can call :func:`~rich.progress.wrap_file` which returns a context manager that wraps your file so that it displays a progress bar.
 If you use this function you will need to set the number of bytes or characters you expect to read.

 Here's an example that reads a url from the internet::